About me

 I offer a safe and caring environment in which you can share, explore, understand and change your experience of anything that is causing you difficulty or distress.
 My role as a therapist is to facilitate that process of empowerment and growth, using my training and experience to work with you to help you achieve your goals.
 You will receive my respect and support throughout that journey.

-My work with clients is centred upon therapeutic relationships built on empathy, honesty and respect.
+My work is centred upon the psychodynamic approach, supported by therapeutic relationships built on empathy, honesty and respect.
 You will encounter a supportive, safe environment in which you feel understood and empowered to make the changes that are right for you.

-As your counsellor or therapist, I will be alongside you as you explore and work through difficulties or choices, creating between us an environment for growth and empowerment.
+As your therapist, I will be alongside you as you explore and work through difficulties or choices, creating between us an environment for growth.
 I commit to being real, open and engaged as an active participant in the therapeutic work.
-You may be invited to experience and clarify your emotions, or to consider where you find meaning in your life, but you will remain in control of each session.
+You may be invited to experience and clarify your emotions, explore your past, or consider where you find meaning in your life, but you will remain in control of each session.

 Training, qualifications & experience

 I attend training events to widen and deepen my counselling knowledge and skills.
-These have included sessions on Attachment Theory, Mentalisation-based Therapy, Transactional Analysis, Emotion-Focused Therapy, Existential Therapy, Hakomi Therapy, Addition & Substance Misuse and PTSD/Trauma.
+These have included sessions on Psychodynamic & Psychoanalytic approaches, Attachment Theory, Mentalisation-based Therapy, Transactional Analysis, Emotion-Focused Therapy, Existential Therapy, Hakomi Therapy, Addition & Substance Misuse, Ecopsychology and PTSD/Trauma.

 In addition to my private therapy work, I have provided counselling at a GP Surgery in Lancaster and at South Lakeland MIND in Kendal.
 I have also provided counselling with a charity based in Edinburgh, specialising in therapy for those whose lives have been affected by drug and alcohol misuse.

-I also provide training in Counselling & Psychotherapy as a tutor at the University of Cumbria.
+I provide training in Counselling & Psychotherapy as a tutor and senior lecturer for the PgDip/MA course at the University of Cumbria and have research interests focused on clients' experiences of emotions relating to climate change.

 My training and therapy experience has included working with people who are experiencing a wide range of difficulties associated with low moods; anxieties; stress; anger management; PTSD; physical, emotional or sexual abuse; bereavement; relationship problems; alcohol misuse and other addictions; eating disorders; or other self-harming behaviours.